Frequently Asked Questions

 What is the system of education at LAU?

 LAU administers an American-style curriculum modified to suit local needs while also meeting the standards of the U.S. chartering agency.
 The language of instruction is English.
 Grades are based on a 4.0 GPA grading system wherein each letter is associated with a certain number of quality points.
 LAU also uses a credit-based system.
-Read more about academics at LAU.
+Read more about studying at LAU.

 Is LAU accredited?
 Will my degree be recognized outside of Lebanon?

 LAU is chartered by the Board of Regents of the University of the State of New York, and therefore credits are transferrable to colleges and universities in the United States.
 All degrees are accepted for graduate study abroad, including in the United States.
-For more information, please visit the Charter and Accreditation page on the main LAU website.
+For more information, please visit the Accreditation page on the main LAU website.

 What kind of support will I have as a TL student at LAU?

 Students have at their disposal both academic advising and counseling services to address their education and psychological needs.
 In addition to their academic advisor, participants are assigned a student mentor, a senior TL student, to help them integrate into LAU culture.
 A student life assistant will also engage students in community activities throughout the program.

 Students usually study at a U.S. university, to be determined at a later stage in the program.

 What kind of community service projects do students participate in?

 - A six-week public service/internship in the summer between their freshman and sophomore years;